Limit holomorphic sections and Donaldson's construction of symplectic submanifolds: Limit sections

-Let's state an informal principle.
-Let $(s_k)$ be a renormalizable sequence.
-If the sections $s_k$ satisfy some closed condition then one may infer that the limit sections satisfy some corresponding condition.
-We won't be more specific about this principle (we won't even explain the meaning of the word closed).
-We will be limited to an example : if the sections $s_k$ are holomorphic then the limit sections are holomorphic.
+We emphasize that we {\it don't} assume that all charts $\varphi_l$ have the same center. \\ \\ Let $(s_k)$ be a renormalizable sequence.
+If the sections $s_k$ are holomorphic then the limit sections are holomorphic.
+More generally, let's state an informal principle: if the sections $s_k$ satisfy some closed condition then one may infer that the limit sections satisfy some corresponding condition.
+We won't be more specific about this principle (we won't even explain the meaning of the word {\it closed}).

 Of course, concerning open conditions, it goes in the opposite direction.
-For example, if all limit sections are transverse to $0$ then $s_k$ is transverse to $0$, for $k>>1$.
-If, in addition, the zero sets of limit sections are symplectic submanifolds in $B$ (for the symplectic form $\sum_{\alpha = 1}^{n} dx_{\alpha} \wedge dy_{\alpha}$), then the zero set of $s_k$ is a symplectic submanifold in $X$, for $k>>1$.
+For example, if all limit sections are transverse to $0$ then $s_k$ is transverse to $0$, for every sufficiently large integer $k$.
+If, in addition, the zero sets of limit sections are symplectic submanifolds in $B$ (for the symplectic form $\sum_{\alpha = 1}^{n} dx_{\alpha} \wedge dy_{\alpha}$), then for every sufficiently large integer $k$, the zero set of $s_k$ is a symplectic submanifold in $X$.
 Note that every complex submanifold is symplectic.
 Hence one get the following proposition.

-\begin{prop}{ } For every integer $k\geq 1$, let $s_k$ be a ${\cal C}^{\infty} -$smooth section of $L^k$.
+\begin{prop}{ } For every sufficiently large integer $k$, let $s_k$ be a ${\cal C}^{\infty} -$smooth section of $L^k$.
 Suppose that $(s_k)$ is a renormalizable sequence and suppose that every limit section of the sequence $(s_k)$ is holomorphic and transverse to $0$.
-Then, for all $k>>1$, the zero set of $s_k$ is a codimension $2$ symplectic submanifold in $X$. \end{prop}
+Then for every sufficiently large integer $k$, the zero set of $s_k$ is a codimension $2$ symplectic submanifold in $X$. \end{prop}

-In the integrable case (that is, $X$ is Kahler), the sections $s_k$ we will consider are often holomorphic whereas in the non-integrable case ($X$ almost-Kahler), typically, the limit sections are holomorphic but the sections $s_k$ aren't.
+In the integrable case ($X$ is K\"{a}hler), the sections $s_k$ we will consider are often holomorphic whereas in the non-integrable case ($X$ almost-K\"{a}hler), typically, the limit sections are holomorphic but the sections $s_k$ aren't.